-A HIB complaint may be lodged by making a verbal or written report to Ms. Robin S. Brower, Dean of Students, District Anti-Bullying & Title IX Coordinator or to Mrs. Fiona Thomas, Principal.
+A HIB complaint may be lodged by making a verbal or written report to Ms. Robin S. Brower, Dean of Students, District Anti-Bullying & Title IX Coordinator or to Mr. Asgeir Ofstad, Principal.
 The written report should be filed using HIB 338 Form Harassment, Intimidation or Bullying (HIB) Reporting Form which may be found on the school website at prideacs.org.
 Paper copies of the form may also be obtained from the Main Office or from Ms. Brower.
-The forms may be completed and submitted anonymously by fax to 973.672.3207, by email or by U.S. mail to Robin S. Brower, District Anti-Bullying Coordinator, Pride Academy Charter School, 117 Elmwood Avenue, East Orange, New Jersey 07018
+The forms may be completed and submitted anonymously by fax to 973.672.3207, by email to rbrower@prideacs.org or by U.S. mail to Robin S. Brower, District Anti-Bullying Coordinator, Pride Academy Charter School, 117 Elmwood Avenue, East Orange, New Jersey 07018.
+Please note: No disciplinary action can be based solely upon information obtained from an anonymous HIB report.